Table of contents:

 # Introduction

-is a authentication scheme available in MSNP2 to MSNP7.
+MD5 is a authentication scheme available in MSNP2 to MSNP7.

 As the name implies, the password is hashed with MD5 with a server-provided salt.

-However, this makes the connection vulnerable to replay attacks.
-In addition, MD5 is a very insecure hashing algorithm and is easy to break in the modern day.
+In addition, MD5 is a very weak hashing algorithm and cost-effective to solve in the modern day.

 # Procedure